SoftwareAG/webmethods-applinx-web-emulation/README.md

 ### Configuring Double Click PF-Key

-You can control the behavior of double-clicking in the ApplinX Angular application by using the provided method:
+You can control the behavior of double-clicking in the ApplinX Angular application by using the provided method in app.component.ts (ngOnInit block):

 ```ts
  GXUtils.setDoubleClickPFKey('[pf3]');  // Set PF-key to F3